© Mapbox · © OpenStreetMap contributors · Boundary data © Historic England (NHLE)

 Ringwork castle, 80m north west of St John the Baptist's Church is a scheduled monument protected by Historic England under reference 1017768.
 View the official record →

-Ringwork castle, 80 metres north west of St John the Baptist's Church in Warwickshire, is a fortified earthwork of Norman or early medieval date.
+Ringwork castle, 80 metres north west of St John the Baptist's Church, is a motte-and-bailey castle of Norman origin located in Warwickshire, England.
 It is designated a Scheduled Ancient Monument by Historic England (NHLE) under reference 1017768.

 Ringwork castle, 80m north west of St John the Baptist's Church is a Scheduled Ancient Monument, legally protected by Historic England (NHLE) — the body responsible for designating and safeguarding heritage sites in England.
 The official designation reference is 1017768.